perplexistential/twitch-creamery/README.md

 To make a bot that captures pubsub for a channel one needs to do the following:

 * A channel's owner must generate a user access token and provide it. not a bot account; the actual channel where the streams will happen.
-It might authorize the following permissions:
+It might authorize the following permissions, but not all are required.

 ```
 bits:read